Advising & Counseling Center

 - Taking more than one parking space: $85

-Fines are payable within 10 calendar days of the offense.
 Payments should be made as instructed on the parking ticket.
-Students who fail to remit fines will be issued a summons to appear before the Rhode Island Traffic Tribunal.
 Failure by students, faculty and staff to remit fines or the repeated violation of parking regulations may result in the loss of parking privileges.
 Failure to remit fines will result in the loss of the vehicle owner’s registration and suspension of driver’s license as mandated in the General Laws of the State of Rhode Island.

 Tickets for parking violations may be appealed by checking “Not Guilty” on the ticket and mailing the document to the indicated address.
-The Rhode Island Traffic Tribunal will subsequently issue a summons to appear before the Rhode Island Traffic Tribunal, where the individual can plead his or her innocence.
+You must then appear on the court date on the violation.

 All questions regarding parking regulations should be addressed to the chief of Campus Police.

-Recognition is a privilege granted by the college and can be revoked if the group does not conduct themselves according to college policies and the Student Code of Conduct.
+Recognition is a privilege granted by the college.
 Recognition confers the following privileges:

 - Use of “Community College of Rhode Island” in the group’s name and materials.